-Buying imported roses always troubles me; Dutch grown roses have basic green standards, but they are forced, uniform and quite expensive.
-Farms in Africa grow roses under less stringent regulations - they may be cheap but that comes at a huge environmental cost.
-The Guardian wrote an interesting piece back 2011 about this exact subject, in which they connected the demand from supermarkets for cheap roses, especially on Valentine’s Day, with the damage the industry is having on the environment.
+Buying imported roses always troubles me.
+Dutch grown roses have ok green standards, but they are forced, uniform and quite expensive.
+Farms in Africa grow roses under less stringent regulations, they may be cheap but that comes at a huge environmental cost.
+The Guardian wrote an interesting piece back 2011 about this exact subject.
+They connected the demand from supermarkets for cheap roses, especially on Valentine’s Day, with the damage the industry is having on the environment.
 Around 70% of roses sold in European supermarkets are supplied from Naivasha Lake region of Kenya.
 I would have thought/hoped that things would have started to change but unfortunately not!
-Naivasha lake is shrinking dramatically and being poisoned by flower growing run off.
+Naivasha lake is shirking dramatically and being poisoned by flower growing run off.
 It’s believed that if something isn’t done to control the flower farms and their current practices, the lake will dry up within 20 years.
 If you want to find out more I have included a few links below.

 Wild & Wondrous will be stocking the new red rose ‘Explorer’, this year, grown by Ecoroses in Ecuador.

 Ecoroses is certified by The Rainforest Alliance and FlorEcuador.
 The Rainforest Alliance is constantly searching for methods to preserve the biodiversity and foster sustainable living by transforming farming practices, business and consumer behaviour.
 FlorEcuador strives to improve the production system of producers, introducing cleaner production processes.
 On the social front, it aims to ensure a safe work environment for human resources, thus minimizing labour risks and creating social wellbeing through staff training and development.
 Check out their website:

 We live in a global economy, that is difficult to ignore, but we can as retailers and consumers make informed choices about what we buy!